serbyn/site/content/authors/babkin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Principal Investigators
+  - Interns
 ---

-Maksym is a professor of Physics at ISTA.
-Before this appointment he was Gordon and Betty Moore postdoctoral fellow at UC Berkeley.
-Since 2017 Maksym leads the Quantum Dynamics & Condensed Matter research group at ISTA, which develops theory of nonequilibrium quantum systems and quantum thermalization, and also works on emergent phases in condensed matter systems.
+吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
+His research interests include distributed robotics, mobile computing and programmable matter.
+He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
+Proin eget egestas augue.
+Praesent ut sem nec arcu pellentesque aliquet.
+Duis dapibus diam vel metus tempus vulputate.